y2kconnect/weakscraper/README.md

 * `wp-name-attrs="name"` : This attribute that the attribute of the tag should be outputed with the name `name`.
 Optional if `wp-function-attrs` is set.
 * `wp-function-attrs="f"` : This attribute enables to process the attributes dictionary with a callback.
 * `wp-attr-name-dict="{'attr name': 'key'}"` : The attribute indicates that the value of the attribute name of the tag is read.
-* `wp-nugget` : The attribute indicates that a regular expression is used to get the corresponding value at the label position.
-Gets the text that is nested in the string.

 ## Example